-- ‘Lest we Forget…’ ~ is your school marking the centenary of World War 1?
-An interactive and thought provoking assembly based on the memories of real characters who lived at the time
+- ‘Lest we Forget…’ ~ An interactive and thought provoking assembly for Remembrance Week based on the memories of real characters who lived at the time

 - ‘Deck the Halls!’ ~ The year is 1891.
 Mrs Corah and her housekeeper, Mrs Salisbury are preparing the house for Christmas with all the trimmings.

 NEW for Spring 2020: ‘The War is Over!’
 VE Day Celebration Assembly